-Which city is cheaper, Norfolk or Gainesville?
+Which place is cheaper, Norfolk or Gainesville?

 These are the overall average travel costs for the two destinations.

 If you're trying to decide where to visit between Gainesville or Norfolk, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Gainesville is a active, vibrant, and high energy city.
 It's also known for shopping, museums, and nightlife.